Get Up To 35% OFF & Free Delivery

 Dogs are extremely receptive to repetition and routine, and therefore interrupting this pattern before it has fully sunk in can lead to little accidents.
 Training refreshes don’t just apply to young dogs, adult dogs can also develop unwanted behaviors which can affect their potty habits.

 Another reason why your dog may be struggling to use their pad could be due to a urinary tract infection.
 UTIs are quite common in canines and can be super uncomfortable for your pup.
-Urinary tract infections occur when bacteria enters through the urethra, if your dog becomes too dehydrated or is perhaps lacking certain micronutrients in their diet.
-These can all be easily managed by pet parents to avoid bouts of infection.
+Urinary tract infections typically occur when bacteria enters through the urethra, and are more likely if your dog becomes too dehydrated or if they have underlying issues like bladder stones.
+These can generally be managed by pet parents to avoid bouts of infection.

 UTIs are quite treatable if caught quickly and if you are ever concerned that your dog might be suffering from a UTI, seek the professional advice of your vet for further guidance and appropriate treatment.